 Ask about your symptoms, including when and how they started.

 Check how your blood pressure and heart rate change when you move from lying down to sitting to standing.

 Work with your doctor to find the right mix of treatments to help relieve symptoms and improve your quality of life.
 These treatments may include:

 Taking medicine prescribed by your doctor.
 For some people, taking medicine that affects blood pressure can help.
 Taking medicine that keeps the body's fluids balanced may also help.

 Everyday self-care.
 These practices can be a key part of helping the body get back in balance.

 Drink plenty of fluids.
 For many people, low body fluid is part of what makes POTS symptoms worse.

-Eat the amount of salt your doctor recommends.
+Eat the amount of salt your doctor tells you to.
 Salt helps keep up the body's fluid level.

 Try a special exercise program.
-Your doctor may recommend a program of specific exercises.
-You start short and slow, especially if fatigue is a problem.
-Add a little at a time.
-At first, you only do exercise when you're reclined.
-After a few weeks, you begin adding in upright exercise.
+Your doctor may give you a program of specific exercises.
+You might start short and slow, especially if fatigue is a problem.
+Then you can add a little at a time.
+At first, you may only do exercise when you're reclined.
+Or you may try swimming.
+After a while, you start to add upright exercise.

 Keep track of your symptoms and what makes them better and worse.